awebber00/Movies-ETL/README.md

 ![IPE Photo](Resources/IPEPhoto.png)

-The iterative process for cleaning data can be broken down as follows:
+We can break down the iterative process for cleaning data in the following steps:
-- First, we need to inspect our data and identify a problem.
+- Inspect our data and identify the problem.
-- Once we’ve identified the problem, we need to make a plan and decide whether it is worth the time and effort to fix it.
+- After data inspection, make a plan to decide the most efficient way to fix it.
-- Finally, we execute the repair.
+- Last is executing the fix/repair.